woqqq/WeatherApp/README.md

 # WeatherApp
-Weather Web Application with HTML, CSS and Bootstrap.
-Work in Progress
+Weather Web Application with HTML, CSS, Bootstrap and JavaScript

+This is a partner project with Oltian Kadriu